Mayo Clinic Performs First-Ever Shoulder Procedure Utilizing 3-D, Holographic Views Displayed by Mixed Reality System

 Dr. Sanchez-Sotelo and Mayo Clinic have financial interest in Wright Medical Group N.V.
 Mayo Clinic will use any revenue it receives to support its not-for-profit mission in patient care, education and research.

 For more information on BLUEPRINT, please visit www.shoulderblueprint.com.

 Internet Posting of Information

 Wright routinely posts information that may be important to investors in the “Investor Relations” section of its website at www.wright.com.
 The company encourages investors and potential investors to consult the Wright website regularly for important information about Wright.

 About Wright Medical Group N.V.

 Wright Medical Group N.V. is a global medical device company focused on extremities and biologics products.
-The company is committed to delivering innovative, value-added solutions improving the quality of life for patients worldwide.
-Wright is a recognized leader of surgical solutions for the upper extremities (shoulder, elbow, wrist and hand), lower extremities (foot and ankle) and biologics markets, three of the fastest growing segments in orthopaedics.
+The company is committed to delivering innovative, value-added solutions improving quality of life for patients worldwide and is a recognized leader of surgical solutions for the upper extremity (shoulder, elbow, wrist and hand), lower extremity (foot and ankle) and biologics markets, three of the fastest growing segments in orthopedics.
 For more information about Wright, visit www.wright.com.

 Investors & Media:

 Sr. Vice President, Chief Communications Officer